CountNick/frontend-applications/README.md

 # tropen instrumenten

+## Concept

 This app is about music instruments in het Tropenmuseum in Amsterdam.
 The app focuses on musicians who want some inspiration for international (classic) instruments.

+## How does it work?

+When you land on the homepage of the application you can choose a continent which you find interesting.
+When clicking on the continent you get a list of countries in that continent which you can click on.
+After clicking on a country you see instruments that originate from this country.
+When clicking on one of the images get the detailpage of that instrument with a picture description etc.

 * [View deployed version of tropen instrumenten here](https://tropeninstrumenten.herokuapp.com/continenten)
 * [Installation guide](#Installation)